Starmer’s vote losing Brexit Policy Crashed the ‘RED WALL’ not Flag Shaggers

 “Repeat a lie often enough and it becomes the truth”, is a law of propaganda often attributed to the Nazi Joseph Goebbels, it seems a shame a Labour Party Leader is using the same technique once carried out by such evil men on its own membership.
 Sir Keir Starmer is employing a technique that among psychologists known as the “illusion of truth” effect.

 If repetition was the only thing that influenced what we believed we’d be in trouble, but it isn’t.
 We can all bring to bear more extensive powers of reasoning, but we need to recognise they are a limited resource.
-Our minds are prey to the illusion of truth effect because our instinct is to use short-cuts in judging how plausible something is.
+Our minds are prey to the illusion of truth effect because our instinct is to use shortcuts in judging how plausible something is.
 Often this works.
 Sometimes it is misleading.

-In an interview with the Financial Times, Sir Keir Starmer claimed that the main reason Labour suffered its worst electoral defeat for 80 years in December because of “the leadership” of his predecessor Jeremy Corbyn.
+In an interview with the Financial Times, Sir Keir Starmer claimed that the main reason Labour suffered its worst electoral defeat for 80 years in December was because of “the leadership” of his predecessor Jeremy Corbyn.

 It was not flag shagging Lefties that lost Labour the ‘Red Wall’ and 52 Leave voting seats.
 It was not because they did not like Corbyn or socialist policies, it definitely was not because they did not want ‘Free broadband’.
 It was a ‘vote losing second referendum policy‘ pushed forward by the shadow Brexit secretary Sir Keir Starmer that stopped Left wing Democrats from supporting a party that could not respect their vote.